netpromotion/profiler/README.md

 ### [Nette]

-Add extension `Netpromotion\Profiler\Extension\ProfilerNetteExtension` into your configuration.
+Add extension `Netpromotion\Profiler\Extension\ProfilerNetteExtension` into your configuration, it is not necessary to call `Profiler::enable`.

 ```neon
 extensions: